mandlamag/Mercykwazi.github.io/_posts/2017-11-16-finder-keepers.md

 # Finders keepers

 ## Theory
-When I was solving this problem I did not strangle that much I found  the problem approachable.
+When I was solving this problem I did not struggle that much I found the problem approachable.With my recent encounters with functions, I'm beginning to be able to look at the problem and come up with ways on how I'm going to solve the problem before writing it in code.

 ## The problem
 This activity required that Given a function with two arguments an Array and a  function I must: